cockroachdb/docs/v21.2/changefeed-examples.md

 <span class="version-tag">New in v21.2:</span> In this example, you'll set up a changefeed for a single-node cluster that is connected to a local HTTP server via a webhook.
 For this example, you'll use an [example HTTP server](https://github.com/cockroachlabs/cdc-webhook-sink-test-server/tree/master/go-https-server) to test out the webhook sink.

-1. If you do not already have one, [request a trial enterprise license](enterprise-licensing.html).
+1. If you do not already have one, [request a trial {{ site.data.products.enterprise }} license](enterprise-licensing.html).

-2. Use the [`cockroach start-single-node`](cockroach-start-single-node.html) command to start a single-node cluster:
+1. Use the [`cockroach start-single-node`](cockroach-start-single-node.html) command to start a single-node cluster:

     {% include copy-clipboard.html %}
     ~~~ shell
     $ cockroach start-single-node --insecure --listen-addr=localhost --background
     ~~~

-3. In this example, you'll run CockroachDB's [Movr](movr.html) application workload to set up some data for your changefeed.
+1. In this example, you'll run CockroachDB's [Movr](movr.html) application workload to set up some data for your changefeed.

      First create the schema for the workload: